yiisoft/yii2/docs/guide/structure-filters.md

 Response formats and languages often need to be determined much earlier during the [application lifecycle](structure-applications.md#application-lifecycle).
-For this reason, ContentNegotiator is designed in a way such that it can also be used as a [bootstrap component](structure-applications.md#bootstrap) besides filter.
+For this reason, ContentNegotiator is designed in a way such that it can also be used as a [bootstrapping component](structure-applications.md#bootstrap) besides filter.
 For example, you may configure it in the [application configuration](structure-applications.md#application-configurations) like the following: